joaopalmeiro/reading-notes/science-communication/README.md

   - "Communication efforts (...) motivated by a wish to help citizens understand and appreciate science in general (...)."
   - "(...) this mode of representing science as an institution is found in interviews with senior scientists at an advanced stage in their career."
 - "(...)
 Expert and Guardian coconstruct science as a collegial activity that makes the scientific organizations much less visible than the role of Research Managers, where the organizations are central for the sense making about what science is."
-- "Neither Guardians of Science nor Experts, however, have fixed ideas about how younger researchers are supposed to learn to communicate."
+- "Neither Guardians of Science nor Experts (...) have fixed ideas about how younger researchers are supposed to learn to communicate."
 - Punch line: "It seems that scientists learn to deal with journalists, companies, publics, and policy makers in much the same way as they learn to deal with administrative staff, travel budgets, library subscriptions, and coffee machines."